yyzbot/Smart-Promotion-with-AI/README.md

     - Explanainable AI with SHAP plots.

 - **Key Findings**
-    - Good performance metrics(training scores and ratings) can significantly improve promotion likelihood.
+    - Good performance metrics(training scores, ratings, awards) can significantly improve promotion likelihood.
-    - Referrals have higher chance of promotion compared to recruitment from other channels.
-    - Promotional chances are not equal across departments and regions.
+    - Promotional chances are not equal across categoricals like age, departments etc.
     - The ML model is accurate identifying eligible candidates but too conservative to find many of them due to lack of data from promoted employees.

 - **Business Recommendations**
     - Enhance employee evaluation and training system to ensure truthful reflection of employee performance and better preparation for leadership role.
-    - Assess and align recruitment quality across all channels, but also leverage referrals' strength when proper.
-    - Investigate reasons behind departmental and regional descrepencies and avoid unintended biases.
+    - Investigate reasons behind categorical descrepencies and avoid unintended biases.
     - Utilize the ML model to short-list candidates for promotion, take action to acquire more data from promoted employee to improve performance of the model.

 **Source:** [Employees Evaluation for Promotion](https://www.kaggle.com/datasets/muhammadimran112233/employees-evaluation-for-promotion)